 "I-" I looked at the waves, the sound of their movement repetitive and calming.
 As she'd spoken, she'd brought me back to reality.
 Back to the world where I avoided magic, and Naomi was magic.
 I'd left the magical community for a reason, and now, sitting next to her, I was being pulled back in.
 I knew she could never leave it as I had, she could never quit and leave behind all of the people depending on her.
 The heat of the magical burn from the spell gone wrong flashed from my memory, I couldn't return to the Church.
 I wouldn't.
 Joining the Jones family would be, in essence, choosing another side.

 I knew of other Harrold's, rogues who stayed in the magical world.
-They did not live in peace, because they'd chosen a side that wasn't the Church, and for that the Church would never leave them alone.
-Joining the Jones family, joining Naomi, would be signing myself up for a life fighting.
+They did not live in peace, because they'd chosen a side that wasn't the Church, and for that, the Church would never leave them alone.
+Joining the Jones family, joining Naomi, would be signing myself up for a life where I was constantly fighting.
 The Church wouldn't come for just me, they'd come for everyone.
 Naomi, Isac, Brandon, Melanie, Claire...
-Everyone, and the idea of little baby Alexander pulled into the crosshairs was too much for me.
+Everyone.
+The idea of little baby Alexander pulled into the crosshairs was too much for me.

 "The Church will hunt the entire Jones family down if I join," I said, unable to look Naomi in the eye.
 Unable to see the face of my victim- maybe the easy part wasn't over yet.